 With our EFX Lighting Arm kickstarter project in full swing, we wanted to take the time to look at the technique of UV fluorescence photography that can be achieved easily with the new UV Lighting arms for Adaptalux Studio.

 UV photography refers to techniques that use Ultraviolet light to capture images.
-Essentially, light that has a longer wavelength than blue on the electromagnetic spectrum is invisible to our naked eyes, but not necessarily invisible to our cameras.
+Essentially, light that has a shorter wavelength than blue on the electromagnetic spectrum is invisible to our naked eyes, but not necessarily invisible to our cameras.
 By implementing a few tricks, you can harness the power of the electromagnetic spectrum to create some amazing photographic effects, and see the unseen.

 At first glance, UV photography can be quite confusing, with a variety of effects and styles.
 There are actually only 2 techniques commonly used, mixing them up is often the first mistake people make when getting into the genre, so lets get that out of the way.